 Now that I was planning a trip back—for Paris Fashion Week, no less—it was my mission to explore all things French beauty.
 I interviewed pros in the industry and a few French friends to get a real feel for the trends and hero products in the city I, if only for a moment, called home.
-After all of it, I realised what I covet as an American is vastly different from Parisians.
-Keep reading to find out which products didn't make the cut.
+After all of it, I realized what I covet as an American is vastly different from Parisians.

-"French women are more likely to step out with only moisturiser on, and I don't see that being a thing among Americans," says Paris-born Clémence Polès, founder of Passerbuys.
-"Pharmacy products like Bioderma Sensibio H2O (£11), Caudalíe Beauty Elixir (£12), Nuxe Huile Prodigieuse (£29), and Embryolisse Lait Crème Concentre (£15) are staple French products—we all use them.
+"French women are more likely to step out with only moisturizer on, and I don't see that being a thing among Americans," says Paris-born Clémence Polès, founder of Passerbuys.
+"Pharmacy products like Bioderma Sensibio H2O ($15), Caudalíe Beauty Elixir ($18), Nuxe Huile Prodigieuse, and Embryolisse Lait Crème Concentre ($28) are staple French products—we all use them.
 But [women tend not to] only rely on skincare products from CVS in America.
 In France, pharmacies are where it's at."
 She adds, "They'll never wear full-coverage foundation or contouring products either."

 While I was in Paris, I spent the better part of a day with world-renowned French colorist Christophe Robin.
 To set the scene at the salon, we were whisked off to a private room where we changed into silk, floral-print robes and drank cappuccinos.
 He touched up my friend's hair as we chatted.

-I asked about the experience selling his line of products.
+I asked about the experience of selling his line of products.
 (They're pure magic, FYI.)
-"In the U.S., my number one selling product is by far the Cleansing Purifying Scrub With Sea Salt (£39), a treatment to cleanse and rebalance sensitive or oily scalps.
+"In the U.S., my number one selling product is by far the Cleansing Purifying Scrub With Sea Salt, a treatment to cleanse and rebalance sensitive or oily scalps.
 Americans are much more into the idea of detoxing than the French," he noted.

-"Whereas in France," Robin mused, "they like to moisturise and nourish.
-The Regenerating Mask With Rare Prickly Pear Seed Oil (£53) is way ahead here.
+"Whereas in France," Robin mused, "they like to moisturize and nourish.
+The Regenerating Mask With Rare Prickly Pear Seed Oil is way ahead here.
 The French woman will apply oils and hair masks religiously once a week."